 The mission of the Denver Health Doctoral Psychology Internship Program is to produce highly skilled doctoral-level clinicians with a strong professional identity as psychologists.
-We provide outstanding clinical training and supervision in a non-profit public healthcare system.
+We provide outstanding clinical training and supervision in a safety net healthcare system.
 We have a strong track record of consistently producing highly effective health service psychologists who are valued members of health care organizations.
-In addition to active learning through a core clinical curriculum that includes psychotherapy, psychological assessment, and acute psychopathology, psychology interns develop an early career area of expertise through participation on a multidisciplinary team of professionals.
-The internship is highly experiential, with interns immersed as fully functioning clinicians on multidisciplinary teams providing comprehensive care to diverse, traditionally underserved populations.
+In addition to active learning through a core clinical curriculum that includes psychotherapy, psychological assessment, and acute psychopathology, psychology interns develop an early career area of expertise through participation in collaborative care with other professionals.
+The internship is highly experiential, with interns immersed as fully functioning clinicians on interdisciplinary teams providing comprehensive care to diverse, traditionally underserved populations.
 The atmosphere of the internship program and of the overall organization is conducive to training and learning.